bogus34/bookshelf-schema/doc/fields.rst

 - each field may convert data when model is parsed or formatted

 - model may use field-specific validation before save or explicitly.
-Validation uses the checkit_ module.
+Validation uses the Checkit_ module.

 Examples